RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/redis-sorted-set-example.md

+---
+Title: Write to a Redis sorted set
-# Writing to a Redis sorted set
+linkTitle: Write to a Redis sorted set
+description:
+weight: 30
+alwaysopen: false
+categories: ["redis-di"]
+aliases:
+---

 In the example below, the data is captured from the source table named `invoice` and is written to a Redis sorted set.
 The connection is an optional parameter that must refer to the corresponding connection name defined in `config.yaml`.
 When the `data_type` parameter is specified for the job, it overrides the system-wide setting `target_data_type` (defined in `config.yaml`).
 When writing to sorted sets, two additional arguments `member` and `score` must be provided,  specifying the field names that will be used as a member and score to add an element to a sorted set.
 In this case, the results will be a Redis sorted set named `invoices:sorted` based on the key expression and the expiration will be set to 100 seconds for each key.
 If no `expire` parameter is given, the keys will never expire.